ljw1004/csharpspec/csharp/classes.md

 The *return_type* and each of the types referenced in the *formal_parameter_list* of a method must be at least as accessible as the method itself ([Accessibility constraints](basic-concepts.md#accessibility-constraints)).

+The *method_body* is either a semicolon, a ***statement body*** or an ***expression body***.
+A statement body consists of a *block*, which specifies the statements to execute when the method is invoked.
+An expression body consists of `=>` followed by an *expression* and a semicolon, and denotes a single expression to perform when the method is invoked.

 For `abstract` and `extern` methods, the *method_body* consists simply of a semicolon.
-For `partial` methods the *method_body* may consist of either a semicolon or a *block*.
-For all other methods, the *method_body* consists of a *block*, which specifies the statements to execute when the method is invoked.
+For `partial` methods the *method_body* may consist of either a semicolon, a block body or an expression body.
+For all other methods, the *method_body* is either a block body or an expression body.

-If the *method_body* consists of a semicolon, the the declaration may not include the `async` modifier.
+If the *method_body* consists of a semicolon, then the declaration may not include the `async` modifier.

 The name, the type parameter list and the formal parameter list of a method define the signature ([Signatures and overloading](basic-concepts.md#signatures-and-overloading)) of the method.
 Specifically, the signature of a method consists of its name, the number of type parameters and the number, modifiers, and types of its formal parameters.
 For these purposes, any type parameter of the method that occurs in the type of a formal parameter is identified not by its name, but by its ordinal position in the type argument list of the method.The return type is not part of a method's signature, nor are the names of the type parameters or the formal parameters.